dibope/mcserverstarter-3/README.md

 To use it for ur seedloaf server:

-1)Fork this and create 2 repository secrets named USERNAME, PASSWORD.( No one can see them after u set so it's really a secret)
+1)Fork this and create 2 repository secrets named USERNAME, PASSWORD.(ur eamil and seddloaf password)

+( No one can see them after u set so it's really a secret)

 2)Click Start the mc Server then Run workflow.
 Refresh page to view the run.